eduardofischermath/homemade_financial_instruments/ISSUES.md

 thus can be computed back the tree whatever they payoff is at the leaves).

 (Idea was based on Joshi's book, page 86.)

+## ISSUE #0039ja OPEN

+Start project also in Java

+## ISSUE #0040ja OPEN

+Implement formulas for outstanding balance/balance due.
+In particular, for a case of fixed installments, given three among: outstanding balance, the interest rate (say per month), the number of time units (say months) and the installment, compute the fourth.